pi-star-2025/pi_star/iStar.md

 ## iStar 💫

-Bottom of tongue is all reasons you fall asleep
+Bottom of tongue patterns are all reasons you fall asleep

-This pattern including saliva is updated every tick of time (at speed of light, c)
+These patterns including saliva are updated every tick of time (at speed of light, c)

 ...

-Top of tongue is all reasons you wake up and stay awake
+Top of tongue patterns are all reasons you wake up and stay awake

-This pattern including saliva is updated every tick of time (at speed of light, c)
+These patterns including saliva are updated every tick of time (at speed of light, c)

 ...